Ovarian overproduction of androgens

 These changes may also occur:

-In polycystic ovary syndrome, these things can reduce symptoms caused by high androgen levels:
+In polycystic ovary syndrome, the following measures can reduce symptoms caused by high androgen levels:

 Infertility and complications during pregnancy may occur.

 Women with polycystic ovary syndrome may be at increased risk for:

 Women who have polycystic ovary syndrome can reduce their changes of long-term complications by maintaining a normal weight through healthy diet and regular exercise.

 Bulun SE.
 Physiology and pathology of the female reproductive axis.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 17.